playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 function handleImageBuffer(img: ImageType<Buffer>) {}
 ```

+Type generics in classes can be used as method argument and property types alike.

-You could also use them within `type` definitions:
+There's also the ability to use generics within `type` definitions:

 ```typescript
 interface ImageType<DataType> {